amylizzle/odgoon-cogs/README.md

 2. Install the cog(s) you want to use, `[p]cog install odgoon-cogs gooncompile`
 3. Load the newly installed cog(s) with `[p]load gooncompile`

-To use odcompile's context commands, you'll also need to register the interactions with discord.
+To use gooncompile's context commands, you'll also need to register the interactions with discord.
 To do so,

 1. Enable the commands with `[p]slash enablecog gooncompile`
 2. Sync the interactions with `[p]slash sync` (Note: This can take up to 1-hour for Discord to fully sync the commands)